sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 {:.no_toc}
 Since the passage of No Child Left Behind (NCLB) in 2001, states have been required to test the proficiency of students in public schools in grades 3-8 and to make these results publicly available at the school level.
 However, as NCLB left it for each state to design and modify the examinations sat by its students, there is considerable variation in the difficulty of examinations across both states and years (for example, see [Peterson, Barrows, and Gift 2016](http://educationnext.org/after-common-core-states-set-rigorous-standards/)).

 At the time of our analysis, no measure existed that allowed for the comparison of school performance nationwide.
-We therefore contructed the first such measure.
+We therefore constructed the first such measure.
 [Greene and McGee](http://globalreportcard.org/docs/AboutTheIndex/Global-Report-Card-Technical-Appendix-9-28-11.pdf) have constructed a nationally comparable measure of performance at the school district level.
-We followed their methodology, but applying it at the school level for the first time and focusing on the proportionof students in a school achieving the proficiency cut score or better in Mathematics in Grade 4 in a given year.
+We followed their methodology, but applying it at the school level for the first time and focusing on the proportion of students in a school achieving the proficiency cut score or better in Mathematics in Grade 4 in a given year.

 ### Relationship Between Performance and Topics
 {:.no_toc}